jupyterlab/jupyter-ai/docs/source/users/index.md

 conda install jupyterlab~=4.0
 ```

-You can also used the `jupyter-ai` package with Jupyter Notebook 7.
-To install Jupyter Notebook 7:
+You can also use Jupyter AI in Jupyter Notebook 7.2+.
+To install Jupyter Notebook 7.2+:

 1. via `pip`: